nexusformat/communications/2015/NXvalidate/white_paper.md

 validation error.

 For number types NXDL uses symbols such as NX_FLOAT.
-These symbols must be compared with the actual field type, possibly using tables.
-Such tables should be externalized.
-But that would require another file which increases complexity for the user.
-Thus I suggest to hardcode this into the source files.
+These symbols must be compared with the actual field type.
+A best effort will be implemented here.

 For some fields, application definitions provide expected values.
 This needs to be validated too.